ga4gh/ga4gh-schemas/doc/source/intro_variants.rst

 .. image:: _static/variant_schema.png

-For the complete Variant schema definition, see the `avrodoc`_
+For the complete Variant schema definition, see the `Variants schema <schemas/variants.html>`_